Ron Masak: Career

-Early Career
+Early career

 He began working as a stage performer, and mostly was involved in theater until transitioning to film and television becoming a familiar character actor.

 The Army provided Masak with a platform to display his all-around talents for performing, writing, and directing.
-In 1960-61, he toured the world doing vocal impressions in the all-Army show entitled "Rolling Along".
+In 1960–61, he toured the world doing vocal impressions in the all-Army show entitled "Rolling Along".

 Television

-Masak's early television appears includes roles on The Twilight Zone, Get Smart, The Monkees, I Dream of Jeannie, Bewitched, and The Mary Tyler Moore Show.
+Masak's early television appearances includes roles on The Twilight Zone, Get Smart, The Monkees, I Dream of Jeannie, Bewitched, and The Mary Tyler Moore Show.
 From 1970 to 1973 he appeared in the ABC anthology comedy series Love, American Style.
 He then starred in another ABC series, Love Thy Neighbor (1973).
-He then earned roles in the NBC crime series Police Story (1975-1978), and in the ABC sitcom Webster (1983-1989).
+He then earned roles in the NBC crime series Police Story (1975–1978), and in the ABC sitcom Webster (1983–1989).

 Masak's first screen role was as the Harmonica Man in "The Purple Testament", an episode of The Twilight Zone in 1960.
 He appeared as "Mike the boxer" on The Flying Nun, season 1, episode 26 ("Where There's a Will"), which first aired March 13, 1968.
-He appeared as "Officer #2" on Bewitched, Season 7, Episode 4 ("Samantha's Hot Bedwarmer"), first aired on October 15, 1970, he also appeared in season 5 episode 25 as an ice cream shop manager which aired in 1969, (“Samantha’s Power Failure), and in “Irving Bates, Sr.” in Season 6, Episode 23 (“Just a Kid Again”).
+He appeared as "Officer #2" on Bewitched, season 7, episode 4 ("Samantha's Hot Bedwarmer"), first aired on October 15, 1970, he also appeared in season 5 episode 25 as an ice cream shop manager which aired in 1969, ("Samantha’s Power Failure"), and as "Irving Bates Sr." in season 6, episode 23 ("Just a Kid Again").

 In addition to two guest appearances on the sitcom I Dream of Jeannie, he worked again with "Jeannie" co-star Larry Hagman in an episode of the crime series The Rockford Files.

 Masak had a guest appearance as Beauregard Jackson in the episode "Hurricane" on Land of the Lost.
-He appeared in the second season of Barney Miller episode of "The Horse Thief" as officer Shriker and was a guest star in the "Welcome Home, Vince" episode of The Feather and Father Gang in 1977 and in the episode "The Two-Million-Dollar Stowaway" of The Eddie Capra Mysteries in 1978.
+He appeared in the second season of Barney Miller episode of "The Horse Thief" as officer Shriker and was a guest star in the "Welcome Home, Vince" episode of The Feather & Father Gang in 1977 and in the episode "The Two-Million-Dollar Stowaway" of The Eddie Capra Mysteries in 1978.
 In 1981, he guest starred on the Magnum, P.I. episode "Skin Deep".
 He also guest starred on an episode of Quincy, M.E..